FriendsOfCake/search/docs/README.md

 Would filter your list of posts to any article with "cakephp" in the `title` or `content` field.
-You might choose to make a `get` form which posts the filter directly to the URL, but if you're using the `Search.Prg` component, you'll want to use `POST`.
+You might choose to make a `get` form which posts the filter directly to the URL, but if you're using the `Search.Search` component, you'll want to use `POST`.

 ### Creating your form